 - Interfere with signals from the brain that normally result in ovulation, so that ovulation does not occur regularly

-- Cause the follicles—small, fluid-filled cysts within the ovaries in which eggs grow and mature—to enlarge, forming cysts2
+- Cause the follicles—small, fluid-filled sacs within the ovaries in which eggs grow and mature—to stop developing, causing them to enlarge2

 - Produce other symptoms of PCOS, including excess hair growth and acne3,4